 From football to managing a racing team, these are the games to install on your iOS devices.

-Early cracks at football management on iPad felt like cut-down takes on PC titles, but Football Manager Touch 2018 is the real deal.
-It’s a hugely comprehensive and involved game where you take control of your favourite team, watch matches, and headbutt the desk when your defenders inexplicably forget how to play football during the 89th minute.
+Early cracks at football management on iPad felt like cut-down takes on PC equivalents, but Football Manager Touch 2019 is the real deal.
+Close to the desktop release, it’s a comprehensive, involved game where you take control of your favourite team, watch matches, and headbutt the desk when your defenders inexplicably forget how to play during the 89th minute.

 Different sports games take varied approaches to realism.
 Some try to be as authentic as possible while others instead concern themselves with recreating the ‘feel’ of a game.
 This ice hockey title sometimes pits Santa Claus against an angry bear with a hockey stick, so you can probably guess it’s not firmly in the photorealism camp.